-The Wells Reserve, along with four other National Estuarine Research Reserves, is acting as a sentinel site to monitor climate change impacts on salt marsh habitat.
-This project involves creating a long-term ecological monitoring program to determine the effects of sea level rise, saltwater intrusion, warmer temperatures, and coastal storms on salt marshes.
+The Wells National Estuarine Research Reserve (Wells Reserve), along with several other National Estuarine Research Reserves, acts as a sentinel site to monitor climate change impacts.
+The reserve is engaged in several long-term ecological monitoring programs to determine the effects of sea level rise, saltwater intrusion, warmer temperatures, shoreline erosion, and coastal storms on species and habitats.

 The Wells Reserve in southern Maine protects over 2,000 acres of coastal habitats, including salt marshes, wetlands, dunes, and forests.
 The reserve’s salt marshes provide valuable habitat for fish, crabs, and other wildlife, and important ecosystem services by filtering water and protecting shorelines during strong coastal storms.
 Salt marshes in the reserve area have been altered by humans through dams, dredging, ditches, culverts, tide gates, filling, and development; these activities have resulted in restricted flow, reducing access for marine wildlife and causing continual habitat degradation.
 This habitat is also threatened by climate change; impacts of concern include sea level rise, warmer temperatures, and coastal storms.